aakriti208/portfolio_ad/src/content/blog/02-astro-sphere-getting-started/index.md

 // src/consts.ts

 export const SITE: Site = {
-  TITLE: "Aakriti Dhakal",
+  TITLE: "Astro",
   DESCRIPTION:
-    "Welcome to Aakriti Dhakal, a portfolio and blog for designers and developers.",
+    "Welcome to Astro, a portfolio and blog for designers and developers.",
   AUTHOR: "Mark Horn",
 };
 ```